 Are you new to Student Accessibility Services at the University of Guelph?

-When you first register with Student Accessibility Services, we will ask you to complete a New Student Intake Form.
-This helps us to anticipate questions or concerns you might have in your first appointment, and helps us with maintaining accurate records of the assistance we are providing.
+You will need to complete an SAS Application Form after accepting your offer of admission.
+This form provides us with the relevant details about your disability and disability needs.
+This helps us to anticipate questions or concerns you might have in your first appointment and aids us with maintaining accurate records of the assistance we are providing.

 If you are attending the University of Guelph for the first time in the Fall semester, be sure to check out our START Accessible Summer Events to help you navigate your first year with SAS.

 Timing: Book an appointment as soon as we send your Advisor's name

 This appointment may take place during the summer (during a START Accessible event) or during the school year.
 It’s necessary to meet with your Advisor before accommodation eligibilities can be activated and before the start of the school year.

 *Accommodations take time to set up and the start of the term is busy, so please book your appointment early.

 You’ll receive your appointment times and details once your request to meet with your advisor (see step 4).
 Once you have your appointment date and time, attend your semester registration appointment.
 During your meeting with your advisor, you’ll: